Moguri/panda3d-simplepbr/README.md

 *Note:* this project does not make an attempt to match a reference renderer.

 ## Features
-* Supports running on potatoes with an easy OpenGL 2.1+ requirement
+* Supports running on a wide range of hardware with an easy OpenGL 2.1+ requirement
 * Forward rendered metal-rough PBR
 * All Panda3D light types (point, directional, spot, and ambient)
 * Filmic tonemapping
 * Normal maps
-* Basic shadow mapping for directional and spot lights
+* Basic shadow mapping for DirectionalLight and Spotlight

 ## Notable Todos
 There are a few big things still missing and are planned to be implemented:

-* Shadow mapping for point lights
+* Shadow mapping for PointLight
 * Environment maps

 ## Other missing features